Program overview

 - Historian: Research and analyze historical events, contributing to academic publications and public history projects.

-- Museum Curator: Manage collections, organize exhibitions, and educate the public about historical artifacts.
+- Museum Curator: Oversee collections and exhibitions, educating the public about historical artifacts and their significance.

-- Educator: Teach history at various educational levels, inspiring the next generation of historians.
+- Educator: Teach history at various educational levels, inspiring students to appreciate the past.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.